NVComputing/nvcomputingsite/resources/tips.md

 necessarily mean that you have the best answer!
 Consider the efficiency of your program.
 Think of time and space efficiency (read [this page](/resources/efficiency) for more details).

 - Always keep your eye out for where you can use data structures.
-Sometimes a problem will explicity state that a data structures are used, and sometimes you will have to infer it.
+Sometimes a problem will explicity state that a data structure needs to be used, and sometimes you will have to infer it.

 - Basic dynamic programming can help avoid useless recursion.
 You may have learned the basics of this when finding fibonacci numbers, and would have to use this during a floodfill algorithm.